 Thursday, March 26th

 Sacred Contract, an organization committed to re-imagining our relationship to land by restoring a sacred and culturally-aligned relationship between humans and the rest of nature, designed and then stewarded the process of a mountain in Colorado becoming the first in the world to transition from human ownership to “owning itself.”
 In this panel, board members of Sacred Contract will explain: how “land sovereignty” differs from traditional land conservation models; the role of majority Indigenous-led Land Guardian councils; and how the “land that owns itself” concept could potentially radically enhance ecosystems’ protection against destructive extractive assaults.
-With: Jennifer Menke of Regenerative Earth; Cassandra Ferrera and Abi Huff of the Center for Ethical Land Transition; and Thomas Linzey, attorney with the Center for Democratic and Environmental Rights.
+With: Jennifer Menke of Regenerative Earth; Cassandra Ferrera and Abi Huff of the Center for Ethical Land Transition; Thomas Linzey, attorney with the Center for Democratic and Environmental Rights; and Delubina Romero, Indigenous grandmother and elder.

 VIEW EVENT PAGE